 All of the following resources can be accessed through links found under the Reference tab on the library's webpage.

 New Catholic Encyclopedia Online.
 The New Catholic Encyclopedia is accessed the Gale Virtual Reference Library.
 It contains articles on all aspects of Catholic Church history, sacraments, scripture, and theology.
-The Gale Virtual Reference Library includes many more valuable reference resources as well.
+The New Catholic Encyclopedia Online is a Gale ebook, so the search will be through the Gale website.

 Oxford Reference Online.
 Brings together language and subject reference works from Oxford University Press into a single cross-searchable resource.
 Contains multiple dictionaries and encyclopedias on scripture, religion and theology.